Encode-guidelines/guidelines/docs/sunoikisis.md

 toc_title: SunoikisisDC
 hero_height: is-small
 ---
+## About

-Sunoikisis Digital Classics was created in 2015 as an international consortium developed by the Alexander von Humboldt Chair of Digital Humanities at the University of Leipzig in collaboration with the Harvard Center for Hellenic Studies, later joined by the Institute of Classical Studies in London.
+Sunoikisis Digital Classics was created in 2015 as an international consortium developed by the [Alexander von Humboldt Chair of Digital Humanities at the University of Leipzig](https://www.mathcs.uni-leipzig.de/en/ifi/research/computational-humanities#c685628) in collaboration with the [Harvard Center for Hellenic Studies](https://chs.harvard.edu/), later joined by the [Institute of Classical Studies in London](https://ics.sas.ac.uk/).

 Since the beginning, the aim of the programme has been to teach digital humanities and technologies for the study and learning of ancient